microsoft/AirSim/docs/gazebo_drone.md

 ### AirLib

-This project is built with g++, so AirLib needs to be built with g++ too.
+This project is built with GCC 8, so AirLib needs to be built with GCC 8 too.
 Run from your AirSim root folder:
 ```
 ./clean.sh